 The current thinking about revenue enablement is interesting, but still doesn’t encompass all of the roles that need to effectively communicate with customers.
 For example, support and services are two major groups that frequently play important roles in delivering world-class customer experience.
 However, these groups are less associated with directly generating revenue and are more often focused on high customer satisfaction and retention.
 In our view, these outcomes, combined with growing revenue, make up what we call strategic growth — sustainable growth across revenue, customer satisfaction, and retention.

-For everyone who talks to a customer at any stage of the relationship, from the first discovery call to troubleshooting a deployment issue, a positive and effective engagement boils down to what they know, what they say, and what they show.
+For everyone who talks to a customer at any stage of the buying journey, from the first discovery call to onboarding and troubleshooting a deployment issue, a positive and effective engagement boils down to what they know, what they say, and what they show.
 As the enablement category continues to evolve and play an increasingly larger role in overarching customer experience initiatives, we can expect to see multiple terms arise to describe the basic concept of giving customer-facing roles what they need, when and where they need it, to elevate customer conversations.
-Regardless of the terminology, the goal isn’t revenue at any cost; it’s strategic growth, which, at its core, is driven by delighting customers at every turn.
+Regardless of the terminology, it isn’t just about revenue goals; it’s strategic growth, which, at its core, is driven by delighting customers at every turn.